-(2) Lease acquisition costs are being amortized over the leases' initial term.
+(2) Lease acquisition costs are being amortized over the respective initial lease terms.

-(3) Deferred gains of \$49.0 million and lease concessions of \$2.6 million are being recognized in the Company's Statements of Income as a reduction in facility lease expense over the leases' initial term.
-Lease concessions of \$0.6 million relate to the HCP transaction on May 31, 2006, and \$2.0 million relate to the Signature Transaction on September 10, 2010.
+(3) Deferred gains of \$34.8 million and lease concessions of \$2.6 million are being recognized in the Company's Consolidated Statements of Operations and Comprehensive (Loss) Income as a reduction in facility lease expense over the respective initial lease terms.
+Lease concessions of \$0.6 million relate to the transaction with HCP on May 31, 2006, and \$2.0 million relate to the HCN/Signature Transaction on September 10, 2010.